Lifelong Neural Predictive Coding: Learning Cumulatively Online without Forgetting: Cumulative Learning with Neural Coding

 where $\mathbf{e}^\ell$ is a block of error units.
 Error units are paired with each predictor.
-Their task is to compute the mismatch between the predictor's output and the target activity pattern $\mathbf{z}^{\ell}$.
-The error unit vector $\mathbf{e}^\ell$ can also be derived from the total discrepancy reduction we presented earlier, Equation \ref{eqn:total_discrep}.
+Their task is to compute the disagreement or mismatch between the predictor's output and the target activity pattern $\mathbf{z}^{\ell}$.
+The error unit vector $\mathbf{e}^\ell$ can also be derived from the total discrepancy reduction presented in Equation \ref{eqn:total_discrep}.
+Note that for layer $0$, $\mathbf{e}^0 = [\mathbf{e}^0_x,\mathbf{e}^0_y]$ (there are error neurons for $\mathbf{x}_i$ as well as others for $\mathbf{y}_i$, the concatenation of which makes up the bottom-most prediction error signal).

-Once each layer $\ell$ has made a prediction about the layer below it and error units have been activated, the state of layer $\ell$ can be corrected/adjusted to take into account the locally available top-down and bottom-up error information.
-Using its current state and the error nodes along with its task embedding vector $\mathbf{g}^\ell_t$, layer $\ell$ in the S-NCN adjusts its state $\mathbf{z}^\ell$ according to the following equations (using another activation function $f^\ell$):
+\textbf{Latent State Correction and Context Updating.} Once each layer $\ell$ has made a prediction about the layer below it and error units have been activated, the state of layer $\ell$ can be adjusted to take into account the local top-down and bottom-up error information.
+Using its current state and the error nodes (along with its task embedding vector $\mathbf{g}^\ell_t$), layer $\ell$ in the S-NCN adjusts its state $\mathbf{z}^\ell$ as follows:

+where $\beta$ is the state correction rate and $k$ marks one step of the S-NCN's $K$-step inference process.
+Note that $\mathbf{d}^\ell$ is the perturbation that adjusts the values of the hidden states -- it combines a top-down expectation of layer $\ell$ w/ a bottom-up pressure from layer $\ell-1$).
+The error feedback weights $\mathbf{E}^\ell$ are parameters that play a crucial role in this calculation, as they are responsible for transmitting the error for $\ell$ back up to layer $\ell+1$.
+Notably, part of the state-correction requires competition among the individual units in a given layer through the function $f^\ell(\mathbf{z}^\ell, \mathbf{g}^\ell_t)$.
+There are various ways in which this function can be implemented and, in this study, we implemented it as:

+where $\Call{bkWTA}{\mathbf{v},K}$ is the binarized $K$ winners-take-all function, yielding a binary vector with $1$ at the index of each of the $K$ winning units, or formally:

+In the Appendix, we study other forms of the competition function (and find that the above performed best, so we report this in the main paper).
+Note that this lateral inhibition is a function of evolving context $\mathbf{g}^\ell$, triggered by a task pointer $t_i$ (produced by a task selector model, which we define later).